 2.«#» “Tier 1 Block Amounts”(XX/XX/XX Version) means the amount of Firm Requirements Power made available to «Customer Name» under the Block Product that is sold at Tier 1 Rates.
 [LF, SL, BL]

+2.«#» “Tier 1 Marginal Energy True-Up” means an end-of-Fiscal-Year process that evaluates the difference between forecast and actual energy usage and aligns that difference with appropriate Tier 1 Rate and market-based pricing levels, as described in chapter 4.2 of the PRDM.
+[LF, SL, BL]

-2.«#» “Tier 1 Rate”(XX/XX/XX Version) shall have the meaning as described in section 8 of the PRDM.
+2.«#» “Tier 1 Rate”(XX/XX/XX Version) shall have the meaning as described in chapter 8 of the PRDM.
 [LF, SL, BL]

 2.«#» “Tier 1 System”(XX/XX/XX Version) means the Tier 1 System Resources and Designated System Obligations.
 [SL]